Freedom and Democracy – The truth behind the ideology

 And if I murder another human being, I should reasonably expect to lose either my life, or a good portion of it – not come back home and be rewarded with medals and pensions.

-How can a group of individuals, that have none of these powers, transfer them to a government?
+How can a group of individuals, none of whom have these powers, transfer them to a government?
 How can someone give away something they do not have?
 The standard answer is democracy.

 The real answer is that they can’t – these rights or powers are never transferred, they are simply taken, the same way any dictatorship takes its own power.
 Thus at its core, democratic governance operates on the same philosophy as might makes right, and majoritarianism is the opposite of advocating rights for minorities.